moodlebox/moodlebox.net/README.md

 1. Fork this repository by clicking "Fork" in the top right corner of this page.
 1. Clone your fork to your computer: `git clone https://github.com/<your-username>/moodlebox.net`.
-1. Duplicate the folder containing the english content of the website.
+1. On your computer, duplicate the folder containing the english content of the website.
 This folder is located here: `content/en`.
 Rename the duplicated folder with your language [ISO code](https://www.w3schools.com/tags/ref_language_codes.asp), e.g. `es` for Spanish, `ja` for Japanese, `zh` for Chinese, `ru` for russian, etc. Don't change the hierarchic structure of your new folder.
 1. Open the page(s) you want to translate with a text editor, translate it (them) and save. __Do not change the filenames.__ Then commit your changes, e.g.: `git add content/es/<name-of-the-translated-page>.md ; git commit -a`.
 Don't commit the files you didn't translate yet.
 1. Push your changes to Github: `git push`.
 1. Create a pull request by visiting `https://github.com/<your-username>/moodlebox.net` and following the instructions at the top of the screen.